isvitality/Financial-Flight-Services/super_prompt.md

-# Super Prompt: Financial Flight Services Website (Replication Blueprint)
+# Super Prompt: Financial Flight LLC Website (Replication Blueprint)

 ## 1. Project Goal

-Your task is to build a sophisticated, professional, and dynamic single-page website for a financial services company named "Financial Flight Services".
+Your task is to build a sophisticated, professional, and dynamic single-page website for a financial services company named "Financial Flight LLC".
 The site must be a pixel-perfect and functionally identical replica of the provided source code.

 This document contains the complete specification.
 Follow it meticulously.